hjr265/hjr265.me/content/blog/ditching-mongodb-text-indexes-for-edge-n-grams/index.md

 - +10 for each query term that matches at the start of the name
 - +5 for each query term that appears anywhere in the full name

-So "North" typed as a query gives "North South University" a score of 10 because "north" is a word-start match.
+So "North" typed as a query gives "North South University" a score of 10 because "north" is a name-start match.
 An institution where "north" appears buried mid-word would score only 5.
 The better match floats to the top.

 The final pipeline sorts by score descending, then name ascending as a tiebreaker: